3 Reasons to Try Adaptive Learning Courseware [video]

 Adaptive courseware can provide a wealth of opportunities for students, educators, and institutions.

-Dale P. Johnson is the director of adaptive learning initiatives at Arizona State University.
-He works with faculty, staff and technology partners to develop and implement adaptive courseware to help enable student success.
-Those efforts have earned him the 2016 Sally M. Johnstone Award from WCET recognizing thought leadership, excellence in practice, and demonstrated leadership capabilities.
-In 2018, he was honored by the IMS Global Learning Consortium with an outstanding service award for his leadership of the adaptive courseware community of practice.
+Dale P. Johnson is the senior director of digital innovation in the University Design Institute at Arizona State University.
+He works with university leaders all over the world to develop and implement digital solutions to their local challenges.
+Those efforts have earned him the 2016 Sally M. Johnstone Award from WCET recognizing his thought leadership, excellence in practice, and demonstrated leadership capabilities.
+In 2018, he was also honored by the IMS Global Learning Consortium with an outstanding service award for his leadership of the adaptive courseware community of practice.

 Adaptive courseware can provide a wealth of opportunities for students, educators, and institutions.